sharkgurl/sharkgurl.github.io/_posts/2024-06-27-data-understanding.md

 - minValue: The minimum value in the column.
 - maxValue: the maximum value in the column.
 - mean: The mean/average value of the column.
-- stdev: The standard deviation which measures the amount of variation or dispersion of the values.
+- stdev: The standard deviation measures the amount of variation or dispersion of values.
 - Q1: The first quartile (25th percentile)
-- Median: The 50th percentile representing the middle value of the dataset.
+- Median: The 50th percentile represents the middle value of the dataset.
 - Q3: The 3rd quartile (75th percentile).
 - IQR: The Interquartile Range (Q3-Q1), which measures the spread of the middle 50% of the data.